Knowledge Hub

 Private appointment

 Several organisations (including the Chartered Institute of Arbitrators and the Academy of Experts) maintain panels of expert arbitrators.
-You are free to approach these organisations directly for help with sourcing an appropriate evaluator.
+You’re free to approach these organisations directly for help with sourcing an appropriate evaluator.
 Individual barristers and solicitors may also offer evaluation services and again, they can be contacted directly.

 Court appointment

-The TCC, Commercial Court and Chancery Division all provide ENE services.
+The TCC, Commercial Court and Chancery Division all provide early neutral evaluation services.
 Parties wishing to go through the court can formally apply in accordance with the appropriate Civil Procedure Rules (CPR) that are applicable in the circumstances.

-We’ve emphasised that the Early Neutral Evaluation process is flexible and consensual.
-If it is not developed with the agreement of both parties, the chances of a successful evaluation will be reduced.
-Whilst there are no hard and fast rules about how to run an ENE, once the parties have agreed upon and appointed an impartial evaluator, the following steps are likely to be present in each case:
+Whilst there are no hard and fast rules about how to run an Early Neutral Evaluation, once the parties have agreed upon and appointed an impartial evaluator, the following steps are likely to be present in each case:

 • The confidential and without prejudice nature of the process